Senate Research Center S.B. 686

 Sec.
-251.018.
-SUBSURFACE ACCESS IN RIGHT-OF-WAY. (a) Requires a county to allow subsurface access to a county road right-of-way for the installation of a temporary water line that does not interfere with existing utilities located in the right-of-way.
-Authorizes the county to regulate the horizontal or vertical location of the water line within the right-of-way.
+203.096.
+SUBSURFACE ACCESS IN RIGHT-OF-WAY. (a) Requires the Texas Transportation Commission (TTC) to allow subsurface access to a controlled access highway right-of-way for the installation of a natural gas pipeline that does not interfere with existing utilities located in the right-of-way.
+Authorizes TTC to regulate the horizontal or vertical location of the pipeline within the right-of-way.

 (b) Authorizes TTC to require a natural gas pipeline operator to relocate facilities at the cost of the operator to accommodate construction or expansion of the highway or for any other public work.

 SECTION 2.
 Effective date: upon passage or September 1, 2009.